 As the region’s only community-owned, community-based health system, Sparrow is proud to be Mid-Michigan’s leader in COVID-19 care, testing, and administration of the COVID vaccine.

-Sparrow is committed to providing access to the vaccine for whoever wants it, and we have already administered thousands of doses to Sparrow caregivers and those in related healthcare fields and are excited to begin distribution to the public, following the schedule set by state, local and federal authorities.
+Sparrow is committed to providing access to the vaccine for whoever wants it, and we have already administered thousands of doses to Sparrow caregivers and those in related healthcare fields and are excited to begin distribution to the public, following the schedule set by the state, local and federal authorities.

 Our mission is to not only provide quality, compassionate care to our communities but to be transparent about the care you receive.
 This page is aimed at providing a one-stop site for Sparrow’s distribution of the vaccine, how it works, possible side effects, and many other issues.

 Current Vaccination Criteria